2027.02.6-8, Kiwi Moot, Sat-Mon 6-8 February, 2027

 Post-Moot Excursion: 10-14 February

 10 February: Take an early flight out of Wellington into Christchurch.
 Get into rental vans and drive out to Mount Sunday (Edoras).
-Continue the drive to Tekapo for beautiful views and on to Twizel where dinner catering will be arranged after this big travel day.
+Continue the drive to Tekapo for beautiful views and on to Twizel where you will be staying for two nights and a catered dinner will be arranged after this big travel day.

-- Visiting various areas where scenes from The Hobbit were shot
+• Visiting a local lakeside station where scenes from The Hobbit were shot

 In the evening, come back together for a communal meal, and enjoy the stars as the Elves do during your stay in a dark sky reserve.

 12 February: Drive to Queenstown.
 During your trip, you’ll visit sites en route such as the Anduin, the Argonath, and various gorgeous mountain scenes.
-Upon arriving in Queenstown, check into your low-rise apartment.
+Upon arriving in Queenstown, check into your low-rise apartment for two nights.
 Enjoy all that Aotearoa New Zealand’s premium tourist resort town has to offer with your new friends, which you’ll explore on foot from your central location.
 Sit down together for dinner and lively conversation.

 13 February: Take a day trip to the Glenorchy area, which features the following movie sites: Ithilien, the Mumakil sighting, Lothlorien, and Orthanc.
 You’ll move on to Arrowtown to visit the Fords of Bruinen and a final shared meal together, followed by the Breaking-of the-Fellowship party.
 Relax and enjoy your last night in Queenstown.